RickStrahl/DocumentationMonster-Documentation/Documentation-Monster/Data-Privacy.md

 License verification is performed at infrequent intervals to validate that the license in use is valid.

-By default Markdown Monster tracks anonymous launch and shutdown telemetry, as well as logging all errors and warnings in the application.
+By default Documentation Monster tracks anonymous launch and shutdown telemetry, as well as logging all errors and warnings in the application.
 The data logged is anonymous and not user identifiable and all telemetry can be disabled via a configuration switch.
 It also performs license validation.

 ### License Verification
-Markdown Monster infrequently pings a license server to validate an active license, to verify that the license is active.
+Documentation Monster infrequently pings a license server to validate an active license, to verify that the license is active.
 No data is retained, but tokenized license information is stored online and updated with the license status after these pings.

 #### Error Logging
-Markdown Monster logs all fatal errors as well as a number of 'soft' warnings when both hard unhandled failures occur, as well as a few known and handled error operations.
+Documentation Monster logs all fatal errors as well as a number of 'soft' warnings when both hard unhandled failures occur, as well as a few known and handled error operations.

 The error information logs all the same information as the basic telemetry information plus full exception information including a full stack trace.

 #### Usage Telemetry of Startup and Shutdown
-Markdown Monster logs usage information on shutdown to provide information on usage trends.
+Documentation Monster logs usage information on shutdown to provide information on usage trends.
 We don't log specific operations in the application.
 Only a single operation is sent to the logging server when the application is closed down.

 The telemetry information sent includes:

 * Launch and Shutdown time
-* Markdown Monster Version
+* Documentation Monster Version
-* Markdown Monster usage count (on this instance)
+* Documentation Monster usage count (on this instance)
 * Registration status
 * .NET Version
 * Windows Version